LST 1096 Service & History

 Although President Franklin D Roosevelt had declared a limited emergency after the outbreak of War in Europe in 1939 to beef-up the armed forces of the United States, everything changed rapidly after the bombing of Pearl Harbor by the Japanese on December 7, 1941.

-Admiral SS Robinson, Chief Bureau of Ships – United States Navy, summoned JD Berg, Chairman and VB Edwards, President of the DRAVO Corporation (Pittsburgh, Pennsylvania), to Washington D.C. where helst3 outlined the plans to build an amphibious force for the Navy.
+Admiral SS Robinson, Chief Bureau of Ships – United States Navy, summoned JD Berg, Chairman and VB Edwards, President of the DRAVO Corporation (Pittsburgh, Pennsylvania), to Washington D.C. where he outlined the plans to build an amphibious force for the Navy.
 The first formal defense order to DRAVO was for the construction of six patrol craft (PC-sub-chasers).
 These were warships 165 feet long with sleek lines of a yacht for speed and maneuverability.
 The construction of sub-chasers with their molded hulls presented complex problems in yard assembly and handling operations than the customary flat bottom barges.
 Contoured cradles and other adaptations that allowed full use of DRAVO assembly line and standardization techniques solved these problems.
 When PC 490 was launched, history was made.

 It was the first war ship built by DRAVO, the first combat Navy vessel of appreciable size ever to come off an assembly line, and the first sea going vessel launched at an inland river shipyard since the War of 1812.
 Admiral Robinson stated "If these vessels are produced in the time required, the war will be one year shorter than it will be if we fail".